 Nevertheless, realizing further, TV is a marvelous invention, and color and stereo surround sound even adds to the pleasure of viewing it.
 And cable makes television even more appealing with multiple channels from which to choose.
 "Multiple channels" – uh, now that could be a problem; something more to keep one connected to the tube, and glued for hours, and pave a slothful lifestyle.
 A lazy life contradicts the teaching of the Bible and does not glorify God.

 The problem is not so much with the set itself, however, but with the viewer—the one turning the knob or pushing the button on the box or remote control.
 Television's bright eye can almost hypnotize an undisciplined person.
 There is no activity in TV viewing; it's passive and can make a person lazy, and dull in his thinking.

 Consider an alternative to TV...

-For one, to get out of the rut of the same old drag of TV viewing each evening, replace the TV with a planned family activity.
-A game time can do wonders for reuniting the family, or time just to talk, or make plans for a family outing.
+For one, to get out of the rut of the same old drag of TV viewing each evening, replace the TV with a planned family activity, such as a game-time, or time just to talk, or make plans for a family outing.
 The Christian family should seriously consider a time for family devotions to read the Bible and pray together or a family Bible study.